 I wanted to scrape both the top Kernels page as well as the user profiles who submitted the Kernels.
-So, I created 2 loops that first scraped the Kernels page while collecting the URL of the profiles of users, and the second loop scraped the user pages with URLs from the kernels scrape work.
-This approach made it easy to track what was being scraped as well making sure that I had data integrity.
+To achieve that I created two loops.
+The first scraped the Kernels page while collecting the URL of the profiles of users, and the second loop scraped the user pages with URLs from the Kernels scrape work.
+This approach made it easy to track what was being scraped while maintaining data integrity.

-Once the data was cleaned, the first step was to take a look at the correlation between numerical data to see what I should be focusing on in my analysis.
+Once the data was cleaned, the first step was to take a look at the correlation between the numbers in the data to see what I should be focusing on in my analysis.

 As expected, the vote count and the comment count are directly correlated.
-I thought about including the follower count of users in this analysis, but decided against it since only the handful top users have decent number of followers and even then, the follower numbers are too small to be meaningful.
+I thought about including the follower count of users in this analysis but decided against it because only the handful of top users have a decent number of followers and even those numbers are too small to be meaningful.

 From the ~100k kernels I used in my analysis, it was interesting to see that there are 5 times more tier 5 users than tier 4 users.
 Kaggle defines performance tiers based on the amount of work a user puts in in kernels, competitions and discussions.

 Kaggle having more kernels written in Python is not surprising as Python is arguably the most popular language for data science.

 This graph shows the mean vote count per performance tier.
 This is very interesting as I'd expect the performance tier 5 users to collect more votes compared to other users.
 As the second part of this project, I will be looking more deeply into the reasons of this finding.